subhg/Promact-Fullstack-Project-Week-2-T/README.md

 #Features
--- Authentication Integration: The application utilizes the Auth0 React SDK to handle user authentication.
+--Authentication Integration: The application utilizes the Auth0 React SDK to handle user authentication.

--- Router Integration: React Router is integrated to enable navigation between different views within the application.
+--Router Integration: React Router is integrated to enable navigation between different views within the application.

--- User Information Display: Upon authentication, the user's name and email are displayed in the main content section.
+--User Information Display: Upon authentication, the user's name and email are displayed in the main content section.